Ingest: Mem0: Universal Memory Layer for AI Agents

 Summary

 Mem0 is a memory layer for AI assistants that extracts declarative facts from conversations and stores them in a vector database with user/agent/run scoping.
-Its key architectural contribution is the two-phase add() pipeline: first, an LLM extracts facts from conversation; second, another LLM call reconciles new facts against existing memories, deciding to ADD, UPDATE, DELETE, or NOOP each one.
+Its key architectural contribution is the two-phase add() pipeline: first, an LLM extracts facts from conversation using a "Personal Information Organizer" prompt; second, another LLM call reconciles new facts against existing memories, deciding to ADD, UPDATE, DELETE, or NOOP each one.
 This "accretion + curation" pattern prevents unbounded memory growth through LLM-judged reconciliation.
 Mem0 is designed as an external API — it sits outside the agent loop, memories are retrieved before LLM calls and injected into system prompts.
-It supports 20+ vector store backends and optional graph storage, reflecting enterprise deployment priorities over architectural purity.
+It supports 20+ vector store backends and optional graph storage (Neo4j, Memgraph, Kuzu), reflecting enterprise deployment priorities over architectural purity.

 Connections Found

-Sibling systems (all contradicts — each makes different architectural bets): - a-mem-agentic-memory-for-llm-agents — A-MEM explicitly critiques Mem0, arguing its approach limits adaptability.
-Opposite storage bets: Mem0 stores isolated facts, A-MEM stores linked Zettelkasten notes. - letta-memgpt-stateful-agents — opposite agency models: Letta gives the agent self-managed memory; Mem0 keeps memory external as a developer-called API. - graphiti-temporal-knowledge-graph — opposite ends of the memory model spectrum: Graphiti is graph-first with bi-temporal tracking; Mem0 is vector-first with no temporal model. - cognee-knowledge-engine — Cognee explicitly contrasts itself with Mem0; graph+vector as co-equal vs Mem0's vector-primary with optional graph.
+Sibling sources (all contradicts — each makes different architectural bets): - A-MEM — A-MEM explicitly critiques Mem0.
+Opposite storage: isolated facts vs linked Zettelkasten notes with seven-field structure.
+A-MEM's memory evolution (updating neighbors when new notes arrive) is a capability Mem0's fact-level storage cannot support. - Letta/MemGPT — opposite agency models: Letta gives the agent self-managed memory; Mem0 keeps memory external as a developer-called API.
+The deepest architectural split in the comparative review's agency dimension. - Graphiti — opposite ends of the memory model spectrum: Graphiti is graph-first with bi-temporal tracking (valid_at/invalid_at on every edge); Mem0 is vector-first with no temporal model. - Cognee — Cognee explicitly contrasts itself with Mem0.
+Both use LLM extraction, but Cognee builds graph+vector as co-equal stores with schema-driven extraction (Pydantic models); Mem0 is vector-primary with free-form fact extraction.

 Extractable Value